 After World War II, Anatolian and Middle Eastern immigrants brought this food to Athens, where chefs developed their own variation of the style, adding onions and other vegetables to the mix, which eventually became known as gyros.

-Just under 20 years later, gyros had already spread to the United States cities of Chicago and New York, and by the mid-1970s the first gyros meat mass-production plant was opened in Milwaukee, Minnesota, by John Garlic, who later sold it to Gyros, Inc.
+Just under 20 years later, gyros had already spread to the United States cities of Chicago and New York, and by the mid-1970s the first gyros meat mass-production plant was opened in Milwaukee, Minnesota, by John Garlic, who later sold it to Gyros, Inc in Chicago.

 You can likely find gyros at Greek restaurants around the world, but you can also still find the street cart style service in major U.S cities like Philadelphia, Austin, and Atlanta.